Stage 3 of the Rail Network Rebuild

 Stage 3a closures

-Investigation works for Stage 3a of KiwiRail's Rail Network Rebuild will take place during the Labour Weekend full network closure.
-Additional work will be completed on some weekends, weeknights and during the annual Holiday Maintenance Period to minimise disruption to customers.
+Investigation works for Stage 3a of KiwiRail's Rail Network Rebuild took place during the Labour Weekend 2023 full network closure.
+To minimise disruption to customers, additional work was completed on some weekends and weeknights following Labour Weekend 2023 and during the annual Holiday Maintenance Period.
+City Rail Link work closed Waitematā Station (Britomart) for an additional period until 22 January 2024.

 Stage 3b closures